 Other local youth and school programs may focus on one of these elements, but not all three.

-Since its inception, E3 participants have logged close to 8,500 service hours and awarded 70 grants totaling $120,000 to local community nonprofits that address numerous issues important to youth.
+Since its start, E3 participants have logged close to 8,500 service hours and awarded 70 grants totaling $120,000 to local nonprofits that address many issues important to youth.

 Organizations receiving E3 grants in 2018 include:

 - Adolescent Counseling Services (ACS)

 - Mentor Tutor Connection

 “The student-led E3 program uniquely helps participants become empathetic and effective leaders of tomorrow who understand our community and how to improve it through service and grant-making,” said Joe Eyre, LACF Executive Director.
 “We’re proud of this award and the program’s 21st-century curriculum that inspires students to be better citizens and community leaders for tomorrow.”